 Pensions run on data, and it's vital to make sure that data is robust enough to trust with people's futures.

-In this Sense of Identity episode, we speak with Sam Drye, Managing Director, and David Rich, Chief Data Officer at Mortality Manifest, a specialist data service that helps financial organisations address the complex realities of mortality, tracing, and overseas members.
+In this Sense of Identity episode, Sam Drye, Managing Director, and David Rich, Chief Data Officer at Mortality Manifest, explain how schemes can improve mortality screening, tracing, and contact data for UK and overseas members.

-Together, we explore why pensions data is under more pressure than ever, how poor records translate into real risk for schemes and savers, and what it takes to build a data strategy that can stand up to scrutiny.
+Pensions data is under more pressure than ever.
+Poor records translate into real risk for schemes and savers, while dashboards, risk transfer, and overseas payments all depend on data that can stand up to scrutiny.

 From Death Data to Data Confidence